• DRAGEN

 Scalable Mosaic Variant Detection at Low Allele Fractions with DRAGEN

-Unlike cancer-associated somatic mutations, mosaic variants often arise post‑zygotically in otherwise healthy tissues, resulting in variants present in only a small fraction of sequencing reads.
-Because these variants can clonally expand over time, they have been implicated in a wide range of conditions, including cancer initiation, neuropsychiatric disorders, and age‑related pathologies, often emerging years or even decades before clinical symptoms appear.
+Mosaic variants are post‑zygotic somatic mutations that arise in healthy tissues and are often present in only a small fraction of sequencing reads.
+Because these variants can clonally expand over time, they have been implicated in a wide range of conditions, including cancer initiation, neuropsychiatric disorders, and age-related pathologies, often emerging years or even decades before clinical symptoms appear.

 At VAFs below 5%, true biological signal is easily obscured by technical noise, alignment artifacts, and sequencing errors.
 Progress has been further constrained by the lack of standardized benchmarks and the computational burden of scaling analyses across large datasets.
 As a result, low-VAF mosaic variation has largely escaped systematic study, despite its growing biological relevance across health, aging, and disease.